Religion in Yemen: Religious minorities

-Jews
+Judaism

 Judaism is the oldest Abrahamic religious minority in Yemen. it is believed that the Jewish community in Yemen is one of, if not the oldest Jewish communities in the world continuously living in one place.
 According to the Jewish tradition and according to archaeological findings, Jews lived in Yemen at least since the seventh century BCE.
 It is believed that trade was the main motivation of Israelites to immigrate to Yemen.
 The Jews in Yemen hold a strong position that around 370 C.E., the ruling political authority, Himyarite Kingdom, adopted Judaism.
 In this period of time, many Yemenis converted into Judaism.
 This strong position of the Jews lasted until the Ethiopian Christians took control of the country and destroyed their state.

 Since 629, Yemen was under the authority of Islam and the Jews became subject to the Muslim rules of Dhimmi (أهل الذمة), and were obliged to pay the protection tax paid by non-Muslims (jizya) الجزية.
 Nevertheless, Yemeni Jews observed their faith and were able to work.
 Jews of Yemen were able to keep good connection with other Jewish religious centers, those in the land of Israel itself included.
 Later, when the Tahiri dynasty ruled the country under the rule of Ahmed Amir, the old synagogue of Sanaa was destroyed in 1457.

-At the end of the fifteenth century, the country was not much stable due because of the Portuguese navy activities on the south coast of Yemen.
+At the end of the fifteenth century, the country was not much stable because of the Portuguese navy activities on the south coast of Yemen.
 European sources show that the Yemeni Jews helped the Portuguese army with the hope of changing their hard circumstances under the Tahiri dynasty.
 However, the consequences were costly.
 Some of these Jews were killed, many had to convert to Islam, and others had to migrate to other places.
 Later, in 1762, Imam al- Mahdi proposed to expel the Jews and to close their remaining synagogues.
 Thirty years later, Imam 'Ali al- Mansur permitted the Jews to reopened the synagogues.
 However, "the idea of the expulsion of the Jews was not removed from the minds of the rulers of Yemen".
 From the early 1880s to 1910, migration was a response to both economic and political volatility in Yemen.
 The first emigration is dated back to 1882.
 Further emigration happened during the famine of 1905 until 1914.
 The Jews immigration from Yemen was not organized by any state or state like actors.
 However, from 1911, until World War Two, the Zionist movement started to encourage and playing a role in their immigration.